 Antonio Canova (1757-1822) was born in the city of Possagno which was located in the Republic of Venice in the 18th century.
 His father Pietro was a stonecutter but he died when Antonio was just a little boy in the year 1761.

 Because of this, Antonio was raised by his paternal grandfather named Pasino Canova who was an experienced stonemason and owner of a quarry.
-This was the perfect playground for Antonio who learned his initial skills as a sculptor who started carving in marble before he reached the age of 10.
+This was the perfect playground for Antonio who learned his initial skills as a sculptor and started carving in marble before he reached the age of 10.

 His grandfather’s specialty was altars with statues and low reliefs and can be considered a Baroque artist.